plotly/dash-sample-apps/apps/dashr-manhattan-plot/README.md

 Manhattan Plot allows you to visualize genome-wide association studies (GWAS) efficiently.
 Using WebGL under the hood, you can interactively explore overviews of massive datasets comprising hundreds of thousands of points at once, or take a closer look at a small subset of your data

-In the "Data" tab, you can select a dataset to view on the plot.
-In the "View" tab, you can control the color of the highlighted points, as well as the threshold lines that define which values are significant.
-You can also access metadata from hovering and clicking on the graph.
+You can adjust the threshold level and the suggestive line in the "Graph" tab.

 Github Repo: [plotly/dash-sample-apps](https://github.com/plotly/dash-sample-apps/)